Impact-Site-Verification: 6d63618e-cbc4-4235-8d89-97e1f3518840

 • 16GB is ideal for most gamers and general users, offering the best value.

-• 32GB is recommended for serious gamers, streamers, and creative professionals working with 4K video or 3D.
+• 32GB is recommended for serious gamers, streamers, and content creators (video editing, 3D).

 • 64GB is only necessary for extreme professional workloads like 8K video editing or complex simulations.